Marta Lempart: Activism

 Lempart's activism centers on feminism and secularism.

 In 2016, she co-founded the All-Poland Women's Strike, a social movement in support of women's rights, during preparations for the pro-abortion-access Black Protests.
 She describes the group's aims as including better abortion access, stronger women’s rights and LGBT rights, separation of church and state, and better health care.
 Lempart ran for local office in Wrocław in 2018, but she did not gain a seat.
 She also ran unsuccessfully for the European Parliament the following year.

 The All-Poland Women's Strike, which she continues to lead, was one of the major forces behind the 2020–2021 women's strike protests in Poland, an anti-government protest movement in response to tightening abortion laws.
 Lempart encouraged Catholics to take a stand against their church during the protests, which drew significant pushback.

 She has been arrested various times throughout her years of activism, and charged with dozens of offenses.
 In February 2021, the Polish government charged Lempart with criminal felonies for her role in the women's strike protests and criticism of the Catholic Church, which she described as a form of political pressure on her movement.
 She has also received death threats from critics, forcing her to go into hiding away from her home.

-Personal life

-Lempart identifies as a lesbian.
-Her partner, Natalia Pancewicz, is also involved in feminist activism.